apache/couchdb/src/docs/src/config/auth.rst

             ``roles_claim_name`` is deprecated in CouchDB 3.3, and will be removed later.
             Please migrate to ``roles_claim_path``.

-        If presented, as a JSON array of strings, it is used as the CouchDB user's roles list as long as the JWT token is valid.
+        If presented, it is used as the CouchDB user's roles list as long as the JWT token is valid.
 The default value for ``roles_claim_name`` is ``_couchdb.roles``.